arillo/silverstripe-instagram-scraper/README.md

 ## Introduction

-This module provides a scraper task to fetch recent records by hashtag, username and location.
+This module provides a scraper task to fetch **recent** records by hashtag, username or location.
 Records will are persisted in database (InstagramRecord).

 ## Requirements